V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 I found three interesting directory, `/users`, `/dashboard` and `employees`, so let's enumerate them one by one.

+> Note : For these step, I learned with Ippsec video that I can use the tool `feroxbuster`, which will look recursively in these directory, which is awesome.

 ### Web Enumeration - Dashboard Path

 Fuzzing directory/files with gobuster against `/dashboard` directory.